Mediation Services

 Introduction

-I have served as a certified North Carolina Superior Court mediator for over seventeen years since retirement from the trial bench and have mediated well over twelve hundred cases in state and federal court, The American Arbitration Association, Financial Industry Regulatory Association, and for private parties.
+I have served as a certified North Carolina Superior Court mediator for over twenty-two years since retirement from the trial bench and have mediated well over fifteen hundred cases in state and federal court, for The American Arbitration Association, Financial Industry Regulatory Association, and for private parties.
 If you have questions, please email them.
 Case Experience – Click here for Case Experience.

 Mediation